tmager/Composte/doc/protocol/index.md

 [Up](../index.md)

-Composte clients and servers communicate using a custom protocol over websockets.
+Composte clients and servers communicate using a custom protocol over secure websockets.
 More details are provided below.

 [Overview](overview.md)